Pat Willmer

 Patricia 'Pat' Gillian Willmer is an entomologist and ecologist in the UK.
 She is emeritus professor of zoology at the University of St Andrews and is an expert in pollination.

 Career and research

-Willmer was initially a neurobiologist at the University of Cambridge, before moving into invertebrate physiology and eventually insect plant interactions.
+Willmer studied for a B.A. degree at the University of Cambridge, and then continued to work in Cambridge for her PhD in neurophysiology.
+Her doctoral work was supervised by John Treherne, and funded by the Science Research Council and New Hall College, Cambridge.
+Willmer completed her PhD in 1978, and published her work in three papers in the The Journal of Experimental Biology that same year.
+While her research began in the area of neurobiology she later moved into invertebrate physiology and insect plant interactions.
+Willmer was a research fellow in Cambridge, and later a lecturer in invertebrate zoology at the University of Oxford, before moving to the University of St Andrews.

-She has researched pollination biology for over 30 years and she supports agricultural environmental schemes such as wildflower strips to support pollinating insects and enhance crop pollination.
+She has researched pollination biology many years and she supports agricultural environmental schemes such as wildflower strips to support pollinating insects and enhance crop pollination.

 Some of her interesting findings include flowers can change colour such as the legume Desmodium setigerum which changes from lilac to white to turquoise after being visited by a pollinating bee; and acacia plants that manipulate the ants that defend them, releasing a compound mimicking the ant alarm pheromone when they flower so that pollinating insects such as bees can visit.

+Willmer was elected to the council of the Linnean Society of London in 2009.